 Perform capture zone analysis of travel time, the remaining time within a specific water body before exiting the model, catchment zones and water origin within each individual capture zone.
 Perform spatio-temporal optimisation of water resources such as pumping schemes and use of artificial recharge and estimate the water volume required to maintain demanded balances.
 Model the hydraulic connections between different water systems such as surface water and groundwater as well as different groundwater systems and mixing processes of different water sources, such as fresh water and old saline/brackish groundwater.
 Learn more

 All FEFLOW packages include FePEST – a convenient graphical interface for using PEST by John Doherty with FEFLOW models.
 It facilitates the setup process and gives immediate graphical feedback on the calibration process and more.
 Also, parameter estimation or uncertainty analysis tasks can be executed in parallel on many computers.
-FePEST recent implementation expand the calculation capabilities with its built-in cloud parallelization with Azure services.
+Recent FePEST updates expand the calculation capabilities with its built-in cloud parallelisation with Azure services.

 FEFLOW is designed to handle plug-ins for extended functionality.
 A convenient programming interface makes plug-in development a manageable task – even for less experienced programmers.
 A number of plug-ins for specific needs are readily available.